thinkloop/coding-challenge-video/README.md

 2. **Components**: Contain the app views in the form of React components.
 Decoupled from the rest of the app.
 Have no knowledge of models.

 3. **Events**: The glue that connects models and components.
-Events are broadcast from views, and responded to by listeners that effect changes in models, which then re-render the components with new data.
+Events are broadcast from views, and responded to by listeners that effect changes in models, which in turn re-render the components with new data.

 ### Features

 - **Intricate States**: Various elements are displayed, hidden or styled based on context, for example:
-    - Save button does not show up if clip data is empty
+    - **Save button** is hidden if clip data is empty
-    - Play button changes style when a clip is played
+    - **Play button** changes style when a clip is played
-    - Video stops playing when a different clip starts being edited
+    - **Video** stops playing when a different clip starts being edited

 - **Inline Clip Editing**: Rather than jarring the user with new interface elements for adding and editing clips, clips are modifiable inline in a WYSIWYG fashion.